abdeljalil-senhaji/MetaG4K_pipeline/README.md

 # MetaG4K_pipeline
-> * Métagenomique clinique *
+> * Clinical Metagenomics *

 ---

 ## 🧩 Description

-Développé en Snakemake, ce pipeline prend en charge l'analyse métagénomique complète de données de séquençage Illumina short reads.
-Il réalise une double analyses,  classification et l'assignation taxonomique, puis synthétise les résultats dans un rapport HTML clair et ciblé.
-L'ordonnancement des tâches est optimisé grâce à l'utilisation d'un cluster Godocker.
+Written in Snakemake, this pipeline supports the complete metagenomic analysis of Illumina short-read sequencing data.
+It performs dual analyses — classification and taxonomic assignment — and then synthesizes the results into a clear and concise HTML report.
+Task scheduling is optimized through the use of the Godocker cluster.
 ---

-## 📁  Structure du projet
+## 📁  Project Structure
 ...